stendarr/funny-tech-talks/readme.md

 # Funny Tech Talks
 There exist many lists with very informative talks about technology and computer science.
 This is not one of them.
-Instead, this list focuses on the funny side of technology - for when you just want to enjoy some good banter.
+Instead, this list focuses on the funny side of technology - for when you just want to enjoy some proper banter.
 Talks where no language is listed are in English.

 ## Computer Science